Find out more about the 8 Week Challenge here!

 Another thing to do, especially if your goals are particularly health related, is to book in for a GP check-up.
-This might be to check blood pressure and blood biomarkers among other things, which can provide great insight (and often motivation) when you see your GP for a follow up check up after The Programme.
+This might be to check blood pressure and blood biomarkers among other things, which can provide great insight (and often motivation) when you see your GP for a follow up check up after the 8 weeks.

 You wouldn’t believe some of the incredible transformations we’ve seen on Fresh Start and we can’t wait for yours to be one of them.